SeeGeK/SharedIO/README.md

 Data exchange between processes with QSharedMemory

  This is a small library that allows communication between multiple processes.
 Based on the QSharedMemory class.
- Provides control of attached processes and control of delivery to the recipient
+ Provides control of attached processes and control of delivery to the recipient.
+ This uses the signal/slot system when receiving data